Older Dryas: Humans

 Eurasia was populated by Homo sapiens sapiens (Cro-Magnon man) during the late Upper Paleolithic.
 Bands of humans survived by hunting the mammals of the plains.
-In Northern Europe they preferred reindeer, in Ukraine the woolly mammoth.
+In the Northern Europe they preferred reindeer, in Ukraine the woolly mammoth.
 They sheltered in huts and manufactured tools around campfires.
 Ukrainian shelters were supported by mammoth tusks.
-Humans were already established across Siberia and in North America.
+Humans were already established across Siberia and North America.

 Two domestic dogs (Canis familiaris) have been found in late Pleistocene Ukraine and were a heavy breed, similar to a Great Dane, perhaps useful to run down Elephantidae.
 The large number of mammoth bones at campsites make it clear that even then, the Elephantidae in Europe were approaching the limit of their duration.
 Their bones were used for many purposes, one being the numerous objects of art, including an engraved star map.

 Late Upper Palaeolithic culture was by no means uniform.
 Many local traditions have been defined.
 The Hamburgian culture had occupied the lowlands and Northern Germany before the Older Dryas.
 During the Older Dryas, contemporaneous with the Havelte Group of the late Hamburgian, the Federmesser culture appeared and occupied Denmark and southern Sweden, following the reindeer.
 South of the Hamburgian was the longstanding Magdalenian.
 In Ukraine was the Moldovan, which used tusks to build shelters.